 In the first option, LRAP benefit eligibility will be calculated using a higher adjusted gross income threshold in accordance with the chart below.
 LRAP will cover 100% of eligible IDR payments for participants whose annual income does not exceed \$100,000.
 Participants will be expected to contribute 34.5% of income above \$100,000 toward their annual debt service on educational loans.
+Spousal income and educational debt is not taken into consideration for participants electing to participate in the Columbia Law School LRAP Combined with the PSLF option.
 LRAP benefits will be calculated using IDR payment amounts.
 While this option greatly reduces the participant's cost over the life of the program, the debt is not amortized.